 - Been coordinated by our CEO, working with a cross-functional task force of senior executives and associated experts on their teams, from operations to engineering, from sales to service delivery;

-- Been guided by an existing, comprehensive business continuity plan that was in place before current events; anticipates multiple, potentially disruptive scenarios, including pandemics; is tested and updated regularly, including several months before COVID-19; and is available at every office and data center, complete with decision trees and key staff contact information, to guide our team’s actions in the face of evolving circumstances;
+- Been guided by an existing, comprehensive business continuity plan that was in place before COVID-19; anticipates multiple, potentially disruptive scenarios, including pandemics; is tested and updated regularly; and is available at every office and data center, complete with decision trees and key staff contact information, to guide our team’s actions in the face of evolving circumstances;

 - Ensured sufficient levels of qualified staff to support customer needs at our Enterprise Operations Centers (EOCs) and over 40 data centers in 20 U.S. markets, with contingency procedures in place for (a) housing critical employees in our facilities for extended periods of time, if needed and (b) securing and deploying alternative, qualified staffing resources, should standard resources not be available;